ietf-wg-cellar/flac-specification/flac.md

 See the [FLAC decoder testbench](https://github.com/ietf-wg-cellar/flac-test-files) for a non-exhaustive list of FLAC files with extreme configurations which lead to crashes or reboots on some known implementations.
 Besides providing a starting point for security testing, this set of files can also be used for testing conformance with this specification.

-None of the content carried in FLAC is intended to be executable.

 # IANA Considerations

 ## Media type registration